kestra-io/docs/docs/concepts/executions.md

 A task run is a task that was executed and associated to its operationnal data like execution_id, state, start_date, end_date, ...

 ## Attempts
-Each task run will be produce 1 or more attempt.
+Each task run will produce 1 or more attempt.
 Most common task run will have only 1 attempt, but you can add some [Retries](../developer-guide/retries) that will generate new attempts for every failed taskrun.

 ## Outputs
 Each task can generate some output data that can be reused in other tasks of the current execution.